oat-sa/taohub-user-guide/User Guide 3.3/Items/math-expressions.md

 **2.** Click on the mathematical symbols you wish to use.

-These will appear in the text field.
-They can then be used in the writing of mathematical formulae, such as questions on geometry.
+These will appear in the text field and can then be used in the writing of mathematical formulae, such as questions on geometry.

 *Note: The Formula Editor only provides the possibility of drawing mathematical symbols, but does not carry out any calculation.*